fractus-io/keras-tutorial/README.md

 5. Fit Model
 6. Evaluate Model

-Goal of our neural network is to predict customer churn for a certain bank i.e. which customer is going to leave the bank service.
+Goal of our Neural Network is to predict customer churn for a certain bank i.e. which customer is going to leave the bank service.
 This is a binary classiﬁcation problem (leave a bank as 1 or stay as 0).

 We will use dataset from bank which contains historical behavior of the customer.
 Dataset has 10000 rows with 14 columns.